BigDataIA-Fall2024-TeamB8/Assignment-2/README.md

 WE ATTEST THAT WE HAVEN’T USED ANY OTHER STUDENTS’ WORK IN OUR ASSIGNMENT AND ABIDE BY THE POLICIES LISTED IN THE STUDENT HANDBOOK Contribution overall:
-1. Sathvik Vadavatha : Airflow Pipeline
+1. Sathvik Vadavatha : Data Extraction, Airflow Pipeline, Docker Containers, Deployment
 2. Rutuja Patil: FastAPI, JWT Authentication,
 3. Sakshi Aade: Streamlit, Testing Validations,